jakebullet70/OpenSCadCustomizer/README.md

 1. Download the latest release zip file.
 2. Unzip to whatever folder you want.
 3. Run the EXE and click the Setup button to setup paths.
+4. One your model is generated and in your slicer do a 'split parts'

 ![image](https://github.com/jakebullet70/OpenSCadCustomizer/assets/14124210/f38fbd2d-6e95-4dc3-9bcd-a7b2603ae32f)